semaphoreci/semaphore/docs/versioned_docs/version-CE/using-semaphore/organizations.md

 Users can only be removed from the instance when they don't own any projects.
 You must [transfer the ownership](./projects#owner-change) of all the user's projects before they can be removed from Semaphore.

-To remove users from the Semaphore instance:
+To remove a user, go to the people option in the server menu and follow these steps:

 <Steps>

 1. Transfer any [project ownership](./projects#owner-change) the user may have to another individual.
 The user must not own any projects
-2. Open the server menu
-3. Select **People**
-4. Press the **X** button next to the username of the user you want to remove
+2. Press the **X** button next to the username of the user you want to remove

   ![Removing a user from the organization](./img/remove-user.jpg)